9.190 Computational Psycholinguistics (New)

 Introduces computational approaches to natural language processing and acquisition by humans and machines, combining symbolic and probabilistic modeling techniques.
 Covers models such as n-grams, finite state automata, and context-free and mildly context-sensitive grammars, for analyzing phonology, morphology, syntax, semantics, pragmatics, and larger document structure.
 Applications range from accurate document classification and sentence parsing by machine to modeling human language acquisition and real-time understanding.
 Covers both theory and contemporary computational tools and datasets.
 Students taking graduate version complete additional assignments.

 9.190 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by R. P. Levy.
+It will be instructed by R. P. Levy.

 This class counts for a total of 12 credits.
 This is a graduate-level class.